trueos/trueos-docs/trueos-handbook/using.rst

 a test page will not print, refer to the Troubleshooting :ref:`Printer` of this handbook.

-.. index:: manual printer addition
+.. index:: manually adding printer drivers
 .. _Manually Adding a Driver:

 Manually Adding a Driver